Workers’ Comp vs Personal Injury – What’s the Difference?

 Handling Medical Treatment Requirements

 Getting medical treatment following a work-related injury is a bit different than other medical care.
 For example, your employer’s workers’ compensation policy will often control your choice of healthcare providers.
-When you are injured outside of work, you normally have full freedom to select your own healthcare provider.
+When you are injured outside of work, you usually have full freedom to select your healthcare provider.

 Get help understanding your medical treatment rights.
-Contact our attorneys today.
+Contact our injury attorneys today.

 Time Limits and Legal Deadlines